magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/users/authentication.md

    Logging out terminates the session, ensuring no unauthorized access continues after the user is finished.

 ## Log in
 Logging into services involves using a username or email along with a password.
-This allows users to access Magnopus Cloud Services and interact with their environment.
+This allows users to access the cloud-hosted services and interact with their environment.
 The login process is handled by CSP's `UserSystem::Login` method, which ensures secure authentication.

 ### Steps for Logging In